-As a marketing consultant or freelance business growth professional, there is no greater tool than your original proposal to a potential new client.
-This is the one document that will establish your identity and why you are the best fit for the opportunity.
-If you’re not sure how to write a marketing proposal, however, you can follow these expert suggestions.
+As a marketing consultant or freelance business growth professional, there is no greater tool than your original marketing pitch to a potential new client.
+This is the one document that will establish your identity and why you are the best fit for the opportunity, and help you sign a simple marketing contract with the client.
+If you’re not sure how to write a proposal template or how to prepare a quote template, however, you can follow these expert suggestions.
 They’ll ensure your pitch stands out – and you walk away with the gig.

 This step may take the longest to develop since it will require an intimate knowledge of their company, the products or services they offer, and even their ideal customer.
 Include details of the market as a whole, what competitors may be doing (even if they are doing it better), and how the market may change in the coming years.
 Use this time to learn what you can about the client; surprise them with the attention you’ve paid to making their business your own.

 To best demonstrate that you have the prospect’s best interest at heart, get right down to details in speaking their language.
 Acknowledge their pain points by reiterating any marketing challenges they have now or have ever had.
 Then combat these with ideas for how your services will tackle them.
-By showing you know how their company grows, what new benchmarks they need to achieve, and how success could look in the future, you are framing your proposal as a tool to winning.
+By showing you know how their company grows, what new benchmarks they need to achieve, and how success could look in the future, you are framing your email marketing proposal template or your content marketing proposal template as a tool to winning.

 Here are some examples of language that you can use in a marketing proposal that meets both of these objectives: